fastforwardlabs/mdff06report/src/04a-prototype-using-lime.md

 ### Applying LIME

-As described in <<lime>>, LIME explains the classification of a particular example by perturbing its features and running these perturbed variations through the classifier.
+As [described above](#lime) in Chapter 3, LIME explains the classification of a particular example by perturbing its features and running these perturbed variations through the classifier.
 This allows LIME to probe the behavior of the classifier in the vicinity of the example, and thus to build up a picture of